noamtashma/rfcs/text/0000-better-function-taits.md

 }
 ```

-note that in the function `call`, we require getting the closure through a mutable reference. this is because, we can't change values through the closure if we only have
+Note that in the function `call`, we require getting the closure through a mutable reference.
+This is because, we can't change values through the closure if we only have
 an immutable reference, and we can't take it by value, because then we would consume the closure and won't be able to call out function twice.

+TODO: If we took it through an immutable pointer, it couldn't change the closure values, and therefore it would work like an immutable function, etc etc.

-to summarize: anonymous functions can access their closures in a few ways:
+To summarize: anonymous functions can access their closures in a few ways:
 * through an immutable reference: this will happen if your function doesn't mutate its captured variables
 * through a mutable reference: this will happen if your function mutates its capured variables
 * by value: this will result in a function that is only callable once. this can be useful in order to transport values in some circumstances.

-we have a way of typing out this difference, using traits: these are called function traits.
+We have a way of typing out this difference, using traits: these are called function traits.
 each funcion trait requires a function like `call` to be implemented, with the requied type.
-they are written like this, quite like regular function types:
+after this RFC, they will be written like this:
-`Fn(&Closure, inputs..) -> result`, or `Fn(&mut Closure, inputs..) -> result` or `Fn(Closure, intputs..) -> result`.
+`Fn(&Closure, inputs..) -> result`, or `Fn(&mut Closure, inputs..) -> result` or `Fn(Closure, intputs..) -> result`,
+Reflecting the actual type of the auto-generated `call` method.
-for example, the right function trait would be `Fn(&mut Closure, usize)` since the `call` function has type `fn (&mut AnonClosure, usize)`.
+In the example, the right function trait would be `Fn(&mut Closure, usize)` since the `call` function has type `fn(&mut AnonClosure, usize)`.
-these three options tell you which way the Closure is accessed. which one to use depends on which of the three previous cases your function belongs to.
+These three options tell you which way the Closure is accessed.
+Which one to use depends on which of the three previous cases your function belongs to.
-specifically, `Closure` is a keyword, that can be thought of as being swapped with the actual anonymous closure struct at compile time.
+Specifically, `Closure` is a keyword, that can be thought of as being swapped with the actual anonymous closure struct at compile time.

-TODO: <insert the example but using a function trait>
+TODO: insert the example but using a function trait

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation